cp-algorithms/cp-algorithms/src/combinatorics/inclusion-exclusion.md

 Learn now to solve the first version of the problem: when the string must satisfy exactly $k$ of the patterns.

 To solve it, iterate and fix a specific subset $X$ from the set of patterns consisting of $k$ patterns.
 Then we have to count the number of strings that satisfy this set of patterns, and only matches it, that is, they don't match any other pattern.
-We will use the inclusion-exclusion principle in a slightly different manner: we sum on all supersets $Y$ (subsets from the original set of strings that cointain $X$), and either add to the current answer of subtract it from the number of strings:
+We will use the inclusion-exclusion principle in a slightly different manner: we sum on all supersets $Y$ (subsets from the original set of strings that contain $X$), and either add to the current answer of subtract it from the number of strings:

 $$ ans(X) = \sum_{Y \supseteq X} (-1)^{|Y|-k} \cdot f(Y) $$